 Once the roar of the boat engine cuts out, it could be 2016 or 1916.
 Not much has changed on Sandy Island Preserve, the largest protected freshwater island on the east coast and, at 9,165 acres, The Nature Conservancy’s largest preserve in South Carolina.
 This is the story of the people who saved it.

-Objections from residents and conservation groups lead the state to issue a conditional permit, contingent on a study of the bridge’s environmental impact on the island’s endangered red-cockaded woodpeckers.
+The state’s permit was contingent on a study of the bridge’s environmental impact on the island’s endangered red-cockaded woodpeckers.
 The delay opens a short window for advocates to find a way to protect the island.

 Public opinion turns against the bridge, thanks in part to coverage from The New York Times, The Los Angeles Times, The Washington Post and local news outlets.